-The per capita income of Malaysia has increased 30 times since independence, but as people moved from kampong houses to terrace houses and now to high-rise, the quality of the home environment is going in the opposite direction (figure 1).
+The per capita income of Malaysia has increased 30 times since independence, but as people moved from kampong houses to terrace houses and now to high-rise, the quality of the home environment is far from 30 times better.
+In fact, it has become worse (figure 1).
 At the same time, houses are getting more and more expensive.

 |Figure 1 From kampongs to terrace houses to high-rise|

 This book is about a solution to those problems: a cost-saving way of improving the social quality of our homes and neighbourhoods.